ReDI-School/nrw-html-and-css/lesson19/index.md

 ## 2. Quiz

 During the class, there will be a quiz to review CSS Cascade, Specificity & Inheritance.
-A Slido link for the quiz will be shared in the class.
-Images present in the `quiz` folder of this lesson are used in the quiz.
+The questions for the quiz are in [quiz.md](./quiz/quiz.md).
+A Slido link will be shared in the class to facilitate the quiz.

 ## 3. Extra exercises